craftcms/docs/docs/5.x/extend/project-config.md

 ## Validating Models

 Craft treats project config as the authority on system state, so config must be validated _before_ committing it to the store.
-Beyond some basic organizational features (like when a folder is created instead of a file), the project config map does not have a schema, and makes to attempt to validate the key-value pairs set on it.
+Beyond some basic organizational features (like when a folder is created instead of a file), the project config map does not have a schema, and makes no attempt to validate the key-value pairs set on it.

 Similarly, project config handlers can (and should) only care about how to bring the database’s state into agreement with that map.
 Unless your plugin emits [events](events.md) when a savable component is updated, you may not even need to populate a model!